Clarence Pickett

-Clarence Evan Pickett (1884-1965) was an American religious leader, notable 20th century Quaker, and head of a non-governmental, humanitarian relief agency.
+Clarence Evan Pickett (1884–1965) was an American religious leader, notable 20th century Quaker, and head of a non-governmental, humanitarian relief agency.

 Background

-Clarence Evan Pickett was born on October 19, 1884 in Cissna Park, Illinois.
+Pickett was born on October 19, 1884, in Cissna Park, Illinois.
 He came from a family of Quakers (Religious Society of Friends) and grew up in Glen Elder, Kansas.
 He studied at Penn College in Iowa, the Hartford Theological Seminary and at Harvard.

 Career

-Clarence first worked as a pastor in the Quaker communities of Toronto and Oskaloosa, and later as a national secretary of the Young Friends of Five Years Meeting now (Friends United Meeting).
+Pickett first worked as a pastor in the Quaker communities of Toronto and Oskaloosa, and later as a national secretary of the Young Friends of Five Years Meeting now (Friends United Meeting).
 He was also a professor in biblical literature at Earlham College.

-From 1929 to 1950 he was Executive Secretary of the American Friends Service Committee (AFSC), which provided relief in Europe during the World Wars as well as in the United States during the Great Depression and beyond.
+From 1929 to 1950 he was executive secretary of the American Friends Service Committee (AFSC), which provided relief in Europe during the World Wars as well as in the United States during the Great Depression and beyond.
 Clarence began his service with the AFSC while still at Earlham College becoming the Home Service Field Secretary.
 In 1947, while serving as Executive Secretary the organization accepted the Nobel Peace Prize in Oslo with the Friends Service Council (now Quaker Peace and Social Witness) on behalf of Quakers worldwide.
 The board chair Professor Henry J. Cadbury represented the American Friends Service Committee and Margaret A. Backhouse represented the Friends service Council.